xonotic/xonotic/CONTRIBUTING.md

 	// XONRELEASE TODO: xonotic-v0.8.2 after release candidate take a shower
 	```

-- If following these guidelines in any manner would make any code less
+- If following this code style to the letter would make some code less
-  readable or harder to follow, ***ignore them***.
-This section is only
+  readable or harder to understand, make suitable style adjustments.
-  guidelines, not rules.
-We're not going to beat you over the head in
-  merge requests because you misplaced a dereference operator.

   For example, in some situations, placing the block on the same line as
   the condition would be okay because it looks cleaner: